CHILLING: Here's What Happened IMMEDIATELY After Canada Opened Its Doors to Refugees | John Hawkins' Right Wing News

 They are crossing because there is a new President in town…and he abides the law.

-It appears that President Trump is actually scaring people to Canada.
-Well that’s what people are saying.
-I like to say, he making people honest.
-Under Obama illegals were walking the streets with signs that this is their America and they are unafraid.
+It appears that President Trump is actually scaring people into going to Canada.
+Well, that’s what people are saying.
+I like to say he is making people honest.
+Under Obama, illegals were walking the streets with signs that this is their America and they are unafraid.
 Well, they should be afraid because they are ILLEGAL…meaning breaking the law….that makes them a criminal.
-They didn’t think that while yelling on America streets that this is their country…they definitely do now if they are running.
+They didn’t think about that while yelling on America’s streets that this is their country…they definitely do now if they are running.

 See…making people honest.